GeorgeDiNicola/TDRB-Middleware-Extension/README.md

   - `argparse`: A library that makes it easy for processing input from a user to a Python program.
 I used the argparse library to parse input from the user and have a much cleaner way for specifying parameters by name for the bash script (`run.sh`) executed by the user.
   - `Cryptodome` - A library for AES encryption/decryption functions.
 Some attributes of the column encryption records and row encryption records are encrypted using AES.
   - `hashlib` - A library for hashing values.
 Some attributes of the column encryption records and row encryption records are hashed.
+  - `base64` - a module for encoding ASCII characters into base 64 format.
+  - `os` - a default Python library for interacting with the operating system
+  - `pandas` - A library for converting a data source such as a SQL database, CSV file, Excel file, etc. to a table that can be operated on in Python.
+  - `subprocess` - A library for calling other processing in the operating system such as scripts in other programming languages and parallel tasks.